flattiverse/connector-csharp/IMPLEMENTERS.md

 * `0x04`: `byte accountStatus`
 * `0x08`: `byte playerKind`
+* `0x09`: no additional payload
 * `0x12`: `byte invalidArgumentKind`, `string parameter`
 * `0x16`: `byte invalidArgumentKind`, `string nodePath`, `string hint`

+`0x06` is used when the galaxy requires self-disclosure and a regular player login omitted `runtimeDisclosure` or `buildDisclosure`.

+`0x05` is currently used for both cases:

+* an explicit `team` query parameter was specified but does not resolve to an existing team
+* no `team` query parameter was specified and the server found no non-spectator team that could be auto-selected

 Current `InvalidArgumentKind` values: